 I’ve had a tough time feeling a connection to our baby these past five months.
 I think it’s due to the fact that I’m not showing much, have minimal pregnancy symptoms, and still don’t know the gender.
 So I’ve felt a bit disconnected.
 Just taking the time out of my week to take a prenatal yoga class, reminds me that I’m pregnant and gives me that undivided one-on-one time with our baby.
 These classes create a bond that I can’t really explain unless you’ve been pregnant as well.
 But it’s that one time during the week where I feel the most connected to our baby.
 I’m even finding myself touching my stomach more and more in the last few weeks as well, looking for that connection.
 So if you’re having a tough time making the connection with your baby then taking a prenatal yoga class could help you a ton!

-- It allows you to connect with other expectant mothers.
-Being that we are brand new to the area and I have zero friends here, prenatal yoga has been so helpful in meeting new people.
+When you become pregnant, it can be really easy to feel disconnected from your non-mommy friends and family members.
+And that’s totally normal!
+A prenatal yoga class will allow you to meet new people.
 And to make it better, they’re people who are on the same page in life that I’m on.
-So it gives us more to talk about, allowing us to connect in a way I’m just not able to connect with my non-parent friends.
+So it gives us more to talk about, allowing you to connect in a way you’re just not able to connect with your non-parent friends.
 It’s so helpful to have people in your life who know what you’re going through and are able to offer advice and helpful tips based on first-hand experience.
 Sometimes you just need someone who understands.

 Living a healthy lifestyle is already important, but when you’re carrying another human life, it becomes almost crucial.
 Having healthy habits greatly increases your chances at having a healthy baby as well which is why many doctors suggest yoga classes along with light to moderate work outs as well.
 Participating in a prenatal yoga class regularly has the potential to reduce the chances of pre-term labor and/or delivering a low-birthweight baby (*this is based on a study conducted in India and published in the Journal of Alternative and Complementary Medicine).
 For some mothers, the chances of going into pre-term labor is much higher so why to do everything you can to reduce those odds?

 Working out does wonders for your mental health.
 While it can be challenging to motivate yourself to go to the gym or attend a class when you have anxiety and other mental health issues, it really is so beneficial for you.
-While yoga is a full-blown workout, it’s calming at the same time.
+Yoga is a full-blown workout, but it’s calming at the same time.
 It gets you in tune with your body as well as your mind and does a great job at focusing your thoughts elsewhere and clearing your mind.
 After a stressful week or a challenging day, yoga can be one of the best ways to re-center yourself so that you can tackle the rest of your day or week without breaking down.
 Plus, it’s not good for the baby to live a live full of stress either.
 So this helps both you and baby have a happy and healthy nine months.

 Did you (or do you plan to) do prenatal yoga during your pregnancy?